 Restaurants, Cafes, & Bakeries

-London's restaurant scene underwent one of the most remarkable transformations of any city in Europe over the past twenty years.
+London's restaurant scene underwent one of the most remarkable transformations of any European city over the past twenty years.
 The city that once had a reputation for terrible food now has more Michelin-starred restaurants than almost anywhere outside Paris and Tokyo.
-But London's greatest strength is not the top tier alone — it is the extraordinary breadth.
-The best markets, the most interesting street food, and some of the finest casual cooking in Europe sit alongside world-class fine dining, often within a short walk of each other.
+But London's greatest strength is not the top tier alone.
+It is the extraordinary breadth: the best markets, the most interesting street food, and some of the finest casual cooking in Europe sit alongside world-class fine dining, often within a short walk of each other.

 At LaLee in the Cadogan Hotel